An app that offers economic opportunity to Nigerien women

 In addition to their ease and security, a digital solution helps women prove their creditworthiness.
 When they borrow and pay back money through eArziki, the app records the transactions, building a digital credit history that they can use to show that they are reliable borrowers, thus opening more financial doors for themselves.

-The women who are part of eArziki have the opportunity to borrow money to start a business, pay for the children's schooling, buy new farming supplies and support themselves if catastrophe strikes.
+The women who are part of eArziki thus have the opportunity to borrow money to start a business, pay for the children's schooling, buy new farming supplies and support themselves if catastrophe strikes.
 This means that women gain self-confidence and their own voice in society.
-In other words, the savings-loan groups are a crucial step on the road to a more equal society.
+In other words, the savings-loan groups – traditional as well as digital - are a step on the road to a more equal society and an effective vehicle for economic justice and long-term resilience.